LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Method

-\paragraph{Overview.} LAYA redefines the standard output head as a depth-aware aggregation module.
-Instead of relying solely on $h_L$, LAYA assigns input-dependent attention weights to all hidden representations $\{h_i\}_{i=1}^L$ and forms a weighted combination prior to prediction.
-This enables the model to adaptively emphasize different abstraction levels based on the input.
+Deep neural networks learn hierarchical representations, with different layers capturing increasingly abstract information.
+However, the standard output head relies exclusively on the final embedding $h_L$, discarding potentially useful information encoded at earlier depths.
+LAYA (\textit{Layer-wise Attention Aggregator}) redefines the standard output head as a depth-aware aggregation module.
+Instead of relying solely on $h_L$, LAYA assigns input-dependent attention weights to all hidden representations $\{h_i\}_{i=1}^{L}$ and forms a weighted combination prior to prediction.
+This enables the model to adaptively emphasize different levels of abstraction depending on the input.
+At the same time, the learned attention distribution provides an explicit description of which representations are considered most relevant for each individual prediction.